jordangrn/XPlayer---A-Video-Dashboard-for-the-X-Platform/README.md

 # XPlayer 🎬

-A modern video player platform for X/Twitter content, featuring a YouTube-like interface with support for both standard videos (16:9) and short-form "Micros" (9:16).
+A modern video player platform for X content, featuring a YouTube-like interface with support for both standard videos (16:9) and short-form "Micros" (9:16).

 ![XPlayer Preview](./screenshots/xplayer-preview.jpeg)